 Like Ms. Frazzle, Ashley also looked different.
 Changed.
 A pair of dragon-like horns covered in jewelry sprouted from the top of her head.
-Her long reptilian tail whipped through the air as passed by me, she didn't spare me a glance as she moved me out of the way.
+A long reptilian tail—her reptilian tail—whipped through the air as it passed by me, she didn’t spare me a glance as she moved me out of the way.
 Ashley glared at the Terra, who was still crouched on the gravel track, with glowing eyes.
 She didn’t care about me, Nathan, or Ms. Frazzle.
 Her only focus was Terra.

 She raised her broadsword in a fluid motion pointing it at Terra’s neck.
 Terra stiffened like he wanted to move, but he didn’t back away.

 “What is the meaning of this?”
 Ashley hissed.